"Thanks Be To God For Such An Awesome Gift" James 1:17

-We welcomed a healthy baby born at 10 lbs, 2 oz. whose personality quickly earned him the name "Sunshine".
-We were so pleased that our firstborn, Nicholas, would have a little brother to grow up with and remember how much Zack's birth made us feel like a family.
+We welcomed a healthy baby weighing in at 10 lbs, 2 oz. whose personality quickly earned him the name "Sunshine".
+We were so pleased that our firstborn, Nicholas, would have a little brother to grow up with and remember how much Zachary's birth made us feel like a family.
 He was a happy little blond-haired guy with a sweet natured spirit who loved matchbox cars, playdough, coloring, and being outside.

 We remember a beautiful boy who was quickly becoming a man, a boy who had so many wonderful qualities to offer the world, a boy so normal and yet so altogether extraordinary.
 We remember Zachary.

 Besides many loving relatives and his parents, Allen and Suzy, Zachary left behind two brothers: Nicholas (18) and Jesse (14), and two sisters: Emily (12) and Lydia (10).

 Thank you for visiting Zachary's site.
 Feel free to contribute a photo, a message to him or the family, or a written memory of your time with Zachary.
 These gifts from you will become new treasures for our family.